Salad

 Can I add fruit to my salad?

-Choose homemade dressings with olive oil and vinegar to avoid added sugars.
+Choose oil-based dressings or make your own with olive oil and vinegar to avoid added sugars and unnecessary carbs.